ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-04-07-great-feature-php.md

 A good addition to output preprocessing is [buffered output feature](http://php.net/manual/en/book.outcontrol.php).
 You can redirect the output to a buffer and then parse this output for any purpose.

 Now let me show you how exactly we use these features at one of our projects.
 The project receives data in various formats from different sources and represents this data in unified form in user's Web browser.
 New data comes to us from time to time.
 We develop an exclusive algorithm of data parsing and data conversion for each customer (aka operator), but the output format looks the same for everyone.
 For a number of reasons we've decided to store the output in JSON files.
 PHP buffered output fits perfectly for a purpose of such output building.
-We call this part of application “PHP driven configuration”.
+We call this part of application "PHP driven configuration".

 ## PHP driven configuration example